An interview with Donald and Rob Sobey

 Donald R. Sobey

-Donald Sobey is Chair Emeritus of Empire Company Limited and a member of the Board of Directors of Sobeys Inc. and Empire Company Limited.
+Donald Sobey passed away in March 2021.
+He was Chair Emeritus of Empire Company Limited and was a member of the Board of Directors of Sobeys Inc. and Empire Company Limited.

-A business leader and arts philanthropist, Donald has served on numerous boards and foundations.
-He is a member of the Canadian Group of The Trilateral Commission and the Advisory Board of Queen’s School of Business.
-Donald is a past Board Chair of Maritime Tel & Tel and the National Gallery of Canada, and a past Director of the World Wildlife Fund.
+A business leader and arts philanthropist, Donald served on numerous boards and foundations.
+He was a member of the Canadian Group of The Trilateral Commission and the Advisory Board of Queen’s School of Business.
+Donald was also a past Board Chair of Maritime Tel & Tel and the National Gallery of Canada, and a past Director of the World Wildlife Fund.

 In 2003, Donald received the Keith Kelly Award for Cultural Leadership by the Canadian Conference of the Arts.
 In 2007, Donald and his brother, David F. Sobey, were both inducted into The Canadian Business Hall of Fame.

-Donald holds a Bachelor of Commerce degree from Queen’s School of Business.
-He has also received Honourary degrees from Dalhousie University, Mount Allison University, St. Francis Xavier University, the Nova Scotia College of Art and Design and the Nova Scotia Community College.
+Donald held a Bachelor of Commerce degree from Queen’s School of Business.
+He also received Honorary degrees from Queens University, Dalhousie University, Mount Allison University, St. Francis Xavier University, the Nova Scotia College of Art and Design and the Nova Scotia Community College.